 10Micron AZ ROBOTIC MOUNTS AZ8000 and AZ5000, with DDS Technology

-Thanks to our long experience in astronomical mounts, we are proud to offer this solution specially developed for professional applications such as both astronomical and satellite fields, which need a really demanding grade of quality and affordability; our AZ mounts integrate all the last technologies and technical acquirements in mechanical, electrical, electronics, software and design fields: any single feature and component has been accurately studied in order to reach the highest level of efficiency that has always characterized 10Micron products; also, we have integrated some special features in order to ensure the safety of the instruments and the operators.
+Thanks to our long experience in astronomical mounts, we are proud to offer this solution specially developed for professional applications such as both astronomical and satellite fields, which need a really demanding grade of quality and affordability; our AZ mounts integrate all the latest technologies and technical acquirements in mechanical, electrical, electronics, software and design fields: any single feature and component has been accurately studied in order to reach the highest level of efficiency that has always characterized 10Micron products; also, we have integrated some special features in order to ensure the safety of the instruments and the operators.

 AZ5000 DDS-N with 24″ dedicated optics, Nasmyth focus configuration